OSSAMA BAWARDI (PRODUCER)

 She is co-founder of the newly established artist-run space Dar Yusuf Nasri Jacir for Art & Research in her hometown of Bethlehem, Palestine.
 She has served as a jury member to numerous festivals including in Cannes (2018) and Berlinale (2020), is a member of the Academy of Motion Picture Arts and Sciences as well as the British Academy of Film and Television Arts (BAFTA).

-MAY JABAREEN (JUNIOR PRODUCER)
+MAY JABAREEN (PRODUCER)

-May Jabareen is a cultural activist, art manager, and junior producer at Philistine Films.
+May Jabareen is a cultural activist, art manager, and producer at Philistine Films.
 Working in the industry since 2011, Jabareen has been part of numerous productions including Hany Abu-Assad's Omar and Huda’s Salon, Hiam Abbass' The Inheritance, Basil Khalil's A Gaza Weekend, and Ehab Tarabeh's Apples.
-She has acquired wide-ranging experience having worked in several positions within the industry including first and second assistant director, production coordinator, production manager and assistant producer.

 Jabareen graduated with a bachelor's degree in Cultural Work and Arts Management from the University of Potsdam in 2019.
 Upon her return to Palestine from Germany, she has worked in management and coordination, has taken part in different independent and experimental projects in different art fields, and has dedicated herself to contributing to the Palestinian arts and film industry.